starlingx/config/api-ref/source/api-ref-sysinv-v1-config.rst

 ---------------------------------

-These APIs allow for the display and configuration of Host certificates which include SSL, Murano, Docker Registry, Openstack and Trusted Platform Module(TPM) certificates.
+These APIs allow for the display and configuration of Host certificates which include SSL, Docker Registry, Openstack and Trusted Platform Module(TPM) certificates.

 ****************************